Photographing Shanghai’s Skyline

 Photography Advice

 Less crowds means you can get some more intimate photos you also are more likely to be able to set up your camera to take longer exposures.
 I did this a lot trying to get the cruise ships going past and it is definitely hit or miss.
 The rail along the water is metal and rounded but there are some cement pillars where lights are positioned or trash cans so you can place a camera there.
-You can also setup further back where there are benches, retaining walls, when things are less crowded it is definitely less stressful, still be mindful of your personal belongings.
+You can also setup further back where there are benches, retaining walls, when the walkway is less crowded it is definitely less stressful.
+Still be mindful of your personal belongings.
 A mini tripod can help and I prefer that to a full size tripod but then again I don’t have a honkin’ huge camera to start with.
 Most of these were shot with a Pansonic DMC-GM1.

 Other Photo Spots